Why We Love It

 Community health workers may work for specific government programs where they provide counseling and education to community members.
 For example, they may work in a local WIC office where they provide counseling to new mothers to help ensure their babies get the proper nutrition.
 They also help community members apply for important health programs they’re eligible for, including WIC, food stamp programs, and Medicare or Medicaid coverage.

 Other community health workers may have a broader role where they create and execute on large health initiatives.
 They may conduct health education at local schools, community center, libraries, and other institutions.
 They collect data about community health and use the data to advocate for government-sponsored health initiatives.
 They may also organize local health events where individuals in the community can go to be screened for cancer, have their blood pressure checked, or get a physical.

 Most community health worker roles are full-time jobs.
 The majority of their work may be conducted during normal business hours, but they may also need to work occasionally in evenings or on weekends to attend and/or oversee community health events or to conduct health education courses.

 Recent awareness of the importance of health is expected to increase demand for community health workers in the coming decade.
 Additionally, many health insurance companies are turning their focus to encouraging health over managing care, creating an increased demand for health workers and educators.

 The majority of community health workers are employed by federal, state, and local governments.
 However, community health workers also commonly work for hospitals, in healthcare organizations, for health insurance providers, and for nonprofit organizations.

-Can I Become a Community Health Worker?
+How To Become a Community Health Worker

 Community Health Worker Salary Data